 Choosing an IDaaS solution for an enterprise is not necessarily easy, since there are a lot such services out there: Microsoft Azure AD, Okta, Auth0, Ping Federate and many more.
 However, I think that for enterprises Microsoft Azure AD might be the best solution.
 First of all because most enterprises still rely on Active Directory and getting your users synchronized from the local directory to Azure AD is really a piece of cake.
 Setting up federation using ADFS is also trivial in comparison to similar services where more steps are required and where things can go real bad real quick.

 Second, with Azure AD you mostly get all the features that all other services offer.
 That’s another interesting point of discussion since it’s really not possible to find the perfect IDaaS provider only by comparing the features offered by different providers.
 These features are widely the same so in the end it comes down to an entire ecosystem and finding the provider that integrates the best with the existing IT ecosystem in the company.
+With help from a skilled interim CIO, an improvement in IT infrastructure and processes can help a company make smarter IT decisions and better track IT environment performance.

 As a conclusion, I would say that for enterprises that are using Active Directory and look for an IDaaS solution to have a central control plane for all topics related to identity and access management, then Microsoft Azure AD is likely the best fit.